SimonLeclere/discord-starboards/readme.md

 });
 ```

--   **options.emoji**: The emoji to react with in order to get the message into the starboard
+-   **options.emoji**: The emoji to react with in order to get the message into the starboard.
+The default emoji is `⭐`.
--   **options.starBotMsg**: Whether or not the messages from bots can be starred
+-   **options.starBotMsg**: Whether or not the messages from bots can be starred.
+Default value is true.
--   **options.selfStar**: Whether users can star their own messages or not
+-   **options.selfStar**: Whether users can star their own messages or not.
+Default value is true.
--   **options.attachments**: Whether images can be starred or not
+-   **options.attachments**: Whether images can be starred or not.
+Default value is true.
--   **options.threshold**: The number of reactions it takes before a message enters the starboard
+-   **options.threshold**: The number of reactions it takes before a message enters the starboard.
+By default it is 0.
+-   **options.color**: A string representing the color of the embed.
+The default value is `#f1c40f` (Yellow).

 ### Fetch starboards